The OnePlus 11 is a great $699 Android phone with frustrating compromises | CNN Underscored

 It’s really slippery, and the large size doesn’t help

 This is one of the slipperiest phones I’ve ever used.
-The back glass has a glossy finish which gives you zero gripability.
+The back glass has a glossy finish that gives you zero grippability.
 What’s more, it loves to slide off any table or soft surface that isn’t perfectly level, so expect to be catching this phone a lot if you’ll be setting it on armrests and crooked counters.

 How it compares